jcalazan/docker-django-local/README.md

     - "15672:15672"

 # NOTES:
 #   - The C_FORCE_ROOT variable allows celery to run as the root user.
-Don't do
-#     this in production.
 celery:
   image: jcalazan/django
   environment: